-Say cheese!!
+Say cheese!
 It’s time to discover how to tell the age of a puppy based on their teeth.
-Yes, it’s all about teeth today.
-We will discuss how veterinarians determine dog age using a teeth chart and share how your puppy’s teeth are the key to predicting their age.
+We will discuss how veterinarians determine dog age using a teeth chart and share how your puppy’s teeth can help you estimate their age.

 If you’re generally interested in learning more about your pup’s teeth, the American College of Veterinary Dentists breaks down the nomenclature of teeth in your dog.
 Here is a summary of your dog’s teeth and when they erupt:

 Deciduous Incisors – The deciduous (baby) incisors will most likely erupt when your pup is 3-4 weeks old.

 Deciduous Canines – The deciduous canines erupt next starting at 3-5 weeks of age.

 Deciduous Premolars – Then the deciduous premolars will erupt at 4-6 weeks old.
 Puppies have three baby premolars on the top and bottom of both sides.

 You can find a deciduous canine dental chart here.

 Permanent Incisors – Permanent incisors typically start to come in when your dog is about 3 months old.
 In total there are three pairs of incisors per jaw, and the final pair usually comes in at 5 months old.

 Permanent Canines – The adult canine teeth are visible starting at 4-6 months of age.